Ethan Gutmann: Early life and education

 Gutmann was born in Chicago, Illinois, and grew up in Ann Arbor, Michigan, and Wallingford, Vermont.
-He has lived in Mexico and Israel.
+He has also lived in the UK, China, Israel and Mexico.

 Gutmann graduated from Cranbrook Boys' School in Bloomfield Hills, Michigan, and earned a Bachelor of Arts and a Master of International Affairs at Columbia University.

 Investigations of China

-Gutmann's writing on China includes two books, Losing the New China: A Story of American Commerce, Desire and Betrayal and The Slaughter: Mass Killings, Organ Harvesting, and China's Secret Solution to Its Dissident Problem.
+Gutmann's writing on China includes three books, Losing the New China: A Story of American Commerce, Desire and Betrayal, The Slaughter: Mass Killings, Organ Harvesting, and China's Secret Solution to Its Dissident Problem and The Xinjiang Procedure.
 He also co-authored an extensive report on China's annual transplant volume, Bloody Harvest/The Slaughter: An Update.

 Gutmann has testified before the U.S. Congress, the European Parliament, and the United Nations.

 He is a co-founder of the International Coalition to End Transplant Abuse in China (ETAC) and is a China Studies research fellow at the Victims of Communism Memorial Foundation.